Global Experiences for Social Impact: Get inspired by Jacqueline Oliveira’s Career Trajectory

 Jacqueline Oliveira is one of those leaders who have a history full of learning and purpose.
 Today, she serves as an International Development Designer at ThinkPlace, an Australian social innovation organization with worldwide operations.

 Jacqueline’s career path began with a degree in International Relations at IBMEC, in Rio de Janeiro.
-During college, she realized that she would like to work for public good, at the intersection of the agendas of culture and international relations – through cooperation systems.
-That is why she started her career working at the Secretaria de Estado de Cultura do Rio de Janeiro (State Secretary of Culture of Rio) in the “Pontos de Cultura” (Culture Points project).
+During college, she realized that she would like to work for the public good, at the intersection of the agendas of culture and international relations.
+This eventually led to her beginning her career working at the Secretaria de Estado de Cultura do Rio de Janeiro (State Secretariat for Culture in Rio) in the “Pontos de Cultura” (Culture Points project).
 The project was recognized internationally, and she was invited to be part of its expansion to the Mercosur countries.
-Unfortunately, the project did not work out.
-But, from this valuable experience, she learned how to design public policy implementation processes.

 Multiple leadership experiences in different countries

-Her next professional step was to collaborate with the international platform AIESEC, which aims to develop cultural leaders.
-She worked for two and a half years as Director of External Relations in Rio and then, she was invited to go to Colombia as Assistant Project Manager.
-Upon arriving in this South American country, she realized that the social problems there were similar to those in Brazil.
-However, despite the differences in the scale of the problems, the way to react to the problems was similar to that of Brazil.
-At this moment she realized that to be the public policy maker she wanted, she would need to change her mindset, and the only way to do that would be to go to other continents.
+Her next professional step was working with AIESEC, which aims to develop cultural leaders.
+She worked for two and a half years as Director of External Relations in Rio and then in Colombia as Assistant Project Manager.
+Upon arriving in Colombia, she realized that the social problems there were similar to those in Brazil.
+Despite the differences in the scale of the problems, the solutions to the problems were similar to that of Brazil.
+This discovery helped her realize that for her to have an impactful career in public policy, she would need to change her mindset, and the only way to do that would be to experience life in other continents.

-Jacque moved to Mozambique in 2012 to serve as Outgoing Operations Director for XXX.
+Jacque moved to Mozambique in 2012 to serve as the National Outgoing Exchange Director at AIESEC Mozambique.
 There she faced an even more challenging scenario, with Mozambique at the time listed as the 7th poorest country in the world, with the marks of decolonization and civil war very apparent in society and a strong lack of basic infrastructures and formal education systems.

-“This has a strong meaning for me because it made me reflect as a black woman, as a citizen.
+“This has a strong effect on me because it made me reflect as a black woman, as a citizen.
 This made me reflect on my whole relationship with Brazil because I could better understand the effects of the slavery period and how it had impacted my life”.

-In addition to this identity-building process, Mozambique was especially challenging because she was the only “non-black” woman on the team in a high leadership position (Jacqueline was not considered black in Africa).
-The fact that she has only male subordinates, made the leadership process challenging since in Mozambican culture it is a great affront for men to respond to women as direct boss.
+In addition to this identity-building process, Mozambique was especially challenging because she was the only “non-black” woman on the team in a leadership position.
+The fact that she had only male subordinates, made the leadership process challenging since in Mozambican culture it is a great affront for men to report to women as direct bosses.
 However, it was while leading in a place that was not welcome that Jacqueline had her main learning about leadership.

 “I have never learned so much in my life in a short period.
 The team consisted of 7 people, from 5 countries and 3 different continents.
 It was the first time that I lived with such diversity.
 It brought me a great sense of adaptability, completely changed the way I communicate and understand things”.

 The time Jacqueline was in Africa, coincided with the increased awareness of social innovation on the continent and it was when she also had her first contact with entrepreneurship.
-As she had relationships with different professional profiles (from the president to the kitchen worker), she started looking for solutions that would empower the community and allow people to design solutions for their challenges.
+As she had relationships with people in different professions, she started looking for solutions that would empower the community and allow people to design solutions for their challenges.

 It was then she realized that private and social organizations had more flexibility than larger and more bureaucratic organizations like the UN, the government, and international NGOs.
 Based on this learning, she returned from Africa to Brazil in June 2013 with the desire to work with entrepreneurship.